irritant-in-residence/widget-spjs/README.md

 # com-pymonster-widget-pymonster
-The essential widget if you want your workspace to talk to the Serial Port JSON Server (SPJS).
-This widget enables numerous pubsub signals so you can publish to SPJS and receive data back when you subscribe to the appropriate signals.
+The essential widget if you want your workspace to talk to the PYMonster™.
+This widget enables TinyG workspace access to the hardware.
+We will also use it to connect to the P4SE pendant.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Serial Port JSON Server
+## ChiliPeppr Widget / Serial Port JSON Server for PYMonster

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does